Delwyn Young: Pittsburgh Pirates

 Although mostly an outfielder, Young began working with Pirates coach Perry Hill on playing second base, a position he played in the minor leagues and occasionally with the Dodgers.
 He finished 2009 with 16 doubles, 2 triples, 7 home runs, 43 runs batted in, 2 stolen bases, to go along with a .266 average, a .326 on-base percentage, a .381 slugging percentage, in 354 at bats.
-Delwyn Young made the Pirates Opening Day roster out of spring training as a bench player in 2010.
+He made the Pirates Opening Day roster out of spring training as a bench player in 2010.
 On June 8, he hit a two-run homer against Stephen Strasburg during Strasburg's first start as a big league pitcher.
 He was granted free agency on November 2.

 Philadelphia Phillies

 On January 6, 2011, the Philadelphia Phillies announced that Young had signed a minor league contract, with an invitation to spring training.
 He played the entire 2011 season with the Phillies top farm team, the Lehigh Valley IronPigs.
 He became a free agent again at the end of the season.